ninabarzh/broomstick/content/posts/badbox.md

 * The device behaves strangely or feels sluggish right from the start.
 * It connects to obscure servers or IPs as soon as it goes online.

 Network‑aware IT teams using tools like Pi-hole, DNS logging or firewall analysis may pick up unusual connections.
-But most users won’t notice — and that’s exactly why it matters.
+But most users won’t notice, and that’s exactly why it matters.

 ---

 ## What has research uncovered?

-In October 2023, Human Security’s Satori team first uncovered at least 74,000 infected devices, including Android phones, tablets and TV boxes—all based on variations of the Triada backdoor.
+In October 2023, Human Security’s Satori team first uncovered at least 74,000 infected devices, including Android phones, tablets and TV boxes, all based on variations of the Triada backdoor.
 By December, a Bitsight report detailed a botnet of over 190,000 Android devices, including smart TVs and smartphones, active across Russia, China, India, Belarus, Brazil, and Ukraine.
 In March 2025, researchers confirmed that BadBox 2.0 had spread to roughly **one million** devices globally, including tablets, projectors, and infotainment systems.
-Most alarming of all: the compromises weren’t confined to ultra-cheap devices — high-end models like Yandex smart TVs and Hisense smartphones were also affected.
+Most alarming of all: the compromises weren’t confined to ultra-cheap devices, high-end models like Yandex smart TVs and Hisense smartphones were also affected.

 Germany’s security agency even sinkholed BadBox servers tied to 30,000 compromised devices in late 2024.